 Courtesy of The Row Hotel at Assembly Row, Autograph Collection / Expedia

 What started as a sparkling expanse of outlet shopping just outside Boston’s city limits, Somerville’s Assembly Row is forming into a neighborhood in its own right.
-Alongside a series of luxury apartments that have already moved in, The Row is the first hotel to grace the area.
+Alongside a series of luxury apartments that have already moved in, the Row is the first hotel to grace the area.
 Sleek, modern and part of Marriott’s Autograph Collection, the lodgings have all of the amenities you’d expect from the hotel behemoth.
-A quick car-service ride to Union Square and you’ll be able to check out some of the area’s coolest shops, restaurants and breweries.
+With a quick car-service ride to Union Square, you’ll be able to check out some of the area’s coolest shops, restaurants and breweries.
 With a dedicated subway stop at Assembly, Boston proper is just minutes away.